Course Options

 If you have an active NC license but have not worked in a few years, Option 1 may be your best choice because it provides the current clinical experience that many clinical agencies require for employment.

-#2 Theory Course Only
+#2 Online Course Only

 Nurses who plan to change practice areas, such as from nursing administration to direct patient care, may also benefit from Option 2.